Updated: Sep 3

-The bottom of the pyramid (BOP) goes by a few names; the bottom of the pyramid, the bottom of the wealth pyramid, or the bottom of the income pyramid.
-These titles all refer to the largest, but the poorest socio-economic group made up of 2.7 billion people who live on less than $2.50 a day.
-Similarly, 90% of the jobs at the bottom of the pyramid are those of self-employment and not employment.
+The Bottom of the Pyramid (BoP) goes by a few names: the Bottom of the Pyramid, the bottom of the wealth pyramid, or the bottom of the income pyramid.
+These titles all refer to the largest, yet poorest socio-economic group made up of 2.7 billion people who live on less than $2.50 a day.
+Similarly, 90% of the jobs at the Bottom of the Pyramid are self-employment.

 “Low-income markets present a prodigious opportunity for the world’s wealthiest companies-- to seek their fortunes and bring prosperity to the aspiring poor.” -C.K Prahalad and Stuart L. Hart